Internship Training Manual

 1. Termination

-Termination would be recommended at this point if the Advisory Review Panel concluded that problematic behavior it is both serious and resistant to change.
-After the intern is notified in writing of the Advisory Review Panel’s recommendations, s/he may choose to appeal the decision to an IU Student Health Center Appeals Committee (see Section H).
+Termination would be recommended at this point if the Advisory Review Panel concluded that problematic behavior is both serious and resistant to change.
+After the intern is notified in writing of the Advisory Review Panel’s recommendations, they may choose to appeal the decision to an IU Student Health Center Appeals Committee (see Section H).

 2. Probation with a remediation plan

-As used in this section, “probation” means the intern is actively and systematically monitored by supervisors, the Director of Training, and other staff as required for a specific length of time.
+As used in this section, “probation” means the intern is actively and systematically monitored by supervisors, the Associate Director of Training, and other staff as required for a specific length of time.
 Attention is paid to the necessary and expected changes in the problematic behavior.
-The intern is given a written statement notifying him/her of the probationary status and specifying:
+The intern is given a written statement notifying them of the probationary status and specifying:

 • The behaviors that need to be changed